LeonardTarigan/personal-web-v4/src/content/blogs/debounce-for-better-input-performance.md

 ## Conclusion

-Debouncing is a simple yet powerful technique that can significantly improve the performance and user experience of your applications.
-By delaying the execution of a function until a certain amount of time has passed, you can avoid unnecessary computations, API calls, or other resource-intensive operations.
+Debouncing is a simple yet powerful technique that can significantly improve the performance and user experience of our applications.
+By delaying the execution of a function until a certain amount of time has passed, we can avoid unnecessary computations, API calls, or other resource-intensive operations.
 It’s a small change that can make a big difference.